Robotic Surgery Without Boundaries | Advancing Treatment in KL

 Augmented Reality in Robotic Surgery

 Such a scenario is possible today with robotic surgery.
 Not So Long Ago, Robotic surgery was first introduced to the world in 2000 (and came to Malaysia only 3 years later).
-It was pioneered in urological cancer surgeries such as prostate cancer surgeries, followed by kidney and bladder cancer surgeries.
+It was pioneered in urological cancer surgeries, such as prostate cancer surgeries, followed by kidney and bladder cancer surgeries.

 Advantages of Robotic Surgery

-Today, there are already more than 5,600 robots in 67 countries with more than 7,200,000 procedures performed.
+Today, there are already more than 5,600 robots in 67 countries, with more than 7,200,000 procedures performed.
 About 80 percent of prostate cancer surgeries are done robotically in the US and 70 percent in the UK.

 According to an article published in the Laparoscopic, Endoscopic and Robotic Surgery journal in 2019, a mathematical model was created to compare robotic and standard laparoscopic procedures and to determine the more effective surgical treatment from a patient's point of view, thus assisting the patient in making the right decision.
 The robotic approach clearly stood out as the preferred option of the two studied surgeries (prostate and lung).

-Augmented Reality & Robotic Surgery
+Augmented Reality & Robotic-Assisted Surgery

-AR helps in remotely guided operations, where an expert in one part of the world can visually guide surgeons in another continent to perform surgeries in real-time and without the necessity of physical presence.
+AR helps in remotely guided operations, where an expert in one part of the world can visually guide surgeons on another continent to perform surgeries in real-time and without the necessity of physical presence.
 It is also used as a platform for teaching, where junior surgeons can learn the intricacies of surgical procedures without crowding an actual surgery and risking breaching the sterility of the operation theatre.

 The innovative solution, known as Proximie, was used for the first time in 2018 during a robot-assisted procedure at Guy’s Hospital, London.
-This technology has been used in many parts of the world including Vietnam, Ecuador, Mexico, and South Africa, linking surgical teams to experts located in the United Kingdom or the USA.
+This technology has been used in many parts of the world, including Vietnam, Ecuador, Mexico, and South Africa, linking surgical teams to experts located in the United Kingdom or the USA.
 This pioneering technology, which literally allows surgeons to transport themselves into an operating theatre anywhere in the world, has even helped doctors in war zones.

 How AR Works with Robotic Surgery

 Professor of Robotic Surgery and Urological Innovation at King’s College London, Mr Prokar Dasgupta, is a big proponent of AR.
-Professor Dasgupta uses the technology to instruct colleagues as they perform robotic surgery without himself needing to be present in the operating theatre.
+Professor Dasgupta uses the technology to instruct colleagues as they perform robotic surgery without his needing to be present in the operating theatre.

 This software allows Professor Dasgupta to see the operations in detail on his laptop.
-He verbally instructs his robotic surgical team using the software which then broadcasts to him through speakers in the operating theatre.
+He verbally instructs his robotic surgical team using the software, which then broadcasts to him through speakers in the operating theatre.
 A video screen in the operating theatre also allows his colleagues to watch Professor Dasgupta use his hands and fingers to indicate where to make incisions and what to avoid with the robot arm.
 While his colleagues have control of the surgical robot’s movements.
 The technology enables the surgeon to perform the surgery as precisely as the Professor would have wanted from his knowledge and experience.

 Written by